Left Jacobson Rings: Introduction

 We say that a ring is \textit{weakly left Jacobson} if it satisfies \eqref{left2}.
 Note that every weakly left Jacobson ring is Jacobson.
 In Section \ref{sec3} we give examples of Jacobson rings that are not weakly left Jacobson.
 The main examples are the Weyl algebra $A_1(\FF)$ and the universal enveloping algebra of the Heisenberg-Lie algebra.
 In Section \ref{sec4} we prove that a Jacobson ring that is finitely generated as a module over its center is weakly left Jacobson, see Corollary~\ref{corollary:Ibot}.

 We say that a ring is \textit{strongly left Jacobson} if it satisfies \eqref{left1} and \eqref{left2}.
 To the best of our knowledge, it is an open question whether (a) is true for every ring.
-Known examples of strongly left Jacobson rings are the matrix algebras $\mathrm{M}_n(R)$ where $R$ is a commutative Jacobson ring (see \cite[Thm.~3]{c2}) and the standard quaternion algebra $\mathbb{H}_R$ over $R$, where $R$ is a commutative Jacobson ring containing $\frac12$ (see \cite[Thm.~1.2]{c3} which is based on \cite{ap2}).
+Known examples of strongly left Jacobson rings are discussed in Section \ref{sec1}.
 In Section \ref{sec5} we show that an Azumaya algebra is strongly left Jacobson if and only if its center is Jacobson, see Theorem~\ref{theorem:stronglyLeftJacobson}.

 In Section \ref{sec6} we prove our main result (Theorem~\ref{theorem:algebraValuedPolynomials}) which says that for any finite-dimensional $\FF$-algebra $\A$ and central variables $x_1,\ldots,x_n$, the $\FF$-algebra $\A[x_1,\ldots,x_n]$ satisfies the left Nullstellensatz.